 - Sarah Carter

-Has anyone heard of the link between zinc deficiency and long gestation, two
+Has anyone heard of the link between zinc deficiency and long gestation, two to three weeks overdue?

 - Francie Smith